WitnessAngel/witness-angel-authenticator/Readme.rst

 This cross-platform app allows "Key Guardians" of the Witness Angel ecosystem to create and edit their "authenticators".

-These authenticators are actually folders or devices containing a set of public/private keypairs, for use with "write only" encryption systems like FlightBox.
+These authenticators are actually sets of public/private keypairs, for use with "write only" encryption systems like FlightBox.

 Instead of pip, we use `poetry <https://github.com/sdispater/poetry>`_ to install dependencies.